Sabal Trail Transmission & Florida Southeast Connection

 Florida Public Service Commission (PSC)

-In 2013, FPL received a determination from the PSC that it is prudent for the company to enter into contracts with the pipeline projects that were selected through the RFP process.
+In 2013, FPL received a determination from the PSC that it was prudent for the company to enter into contracts with the pipeline projects that were selected through the RFP process.
 In other words, the PSC had to approve FPL’s selection of the winning projects before they could move forward.
-The PSC also has oversight over FPL’s rates and the fuel clause, which will be the vehicle by which customers will pay for the use of the new pipelines.
+The PSC also has oversight over FPL’s rates and the fuel clause, which will be the vehicle by which FPL customers will pay for the use of the new pipelines.

 Federal Energy Regulatory Commission (FERC)

 Both Sabal Trail and Florida Southeast Connection are interstate natural gas pipelines that were approved by the Federal Energy Regulatory Commission and are subject to ongoing FERC oversight.
 FERC authorized the construction of the projects in August 2016 after conducting the necessary environmental reviews to ensure the pipelines’ compliance with the National Environmental Policy Act.

 A number of other federal, state and local government agencies were involved as well, including the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, and the appropriate agencies in Florida, Georgia and Alabama.

 The regulatory review and permitting processes followed by the federal, state and local government agencies allowed interested stakeholders multiple opportunities to comment on the two proposed pipeline projects.
 Please visit Sabal Trail and Florida Southeast Connection for more information on the permitting process.

 FPL needs additional fuel to generate affordable clean energy for its customers in 2017, and the new pipelines are the most cost-effective method to provide that fuel.
 FPL’s economic analysis showed that these projects will save FPL customers nearly $600 million compared with the next closest proposal.